jetpack-pizza/demo/content/working-with-source-code.md

 of line breaks for the Flutter code.

 ## Opening a module in another IDE
 If you want to open a module to modify its code in another IDE, IntelliJ IDEA offers a smooth way to do it.
 Find the ``android`` folder in your **Project** tool window, right-click it, then choose **Flutter | Open Android module in Android Studio** (the similar feature is available for the Xcode SDK as well).

 ## Comments from the Dart Analysis server
 Curly brackets can be divided by many lines of code in your app, which makes it tricky to determine beginning and ending of a specific invocation.
-The IDE displays special comments denoting classes and widgets.
+The IDE displays special comments denoting classes and widgets for user convenience.
 <p align="center">
 <img src="https://github.com/jetpack-pizza/demo/blob/master/img/4_comments.png" alt="System Comments" width="500"/>
 </p>